MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -ExchangeGuid
-!!!
-Exchange Server 2010, Exchange Server 2016

 The ExchangeGuid parameter specifies the ExchangeGuid property value of the mail user, which should match the ExchangeGuid value of the corresponding cloud mailbox.

-The ExchangeGuid property is a unique Exchange mailbox identifier, and corresponds to the msExchMailboxGuid attribute in Active Directory.
-An example value is d5a0bd9b-4e95-49b5-9736-14fde1eec1e3.
-Although the syntax is the same, this value is different than the GUID property value, which corresponds to the objectGUID attribute in Active Directory.

-!!!
-Exchange Server 2013

-The ExchangeGuid parameter specifies the ExchangeGuid property value of the remote mailbox (mail user), which should match the ExchangeGuid value of the corresponding cloud mailbox.

 The ExchangeGuid property is a unique Exchange mailbox identifier, and corresponds to the msExchMailboxGuid attribute in Active Directory.
 An example value is d5a0bd9b-4e95-49b5-9736-14fde1eec1e3.
 Although the syntax is the same, this value is different than the GUID property value, which corresponds to the objectGUID attribute in Active Directory.

 ```yaml
 Type: Guid